Azure/azure-sdk-for-python/sdk/applicationinsights/azure-applicationinsights/README.md

 ## Microsoft Azure SDK for Python

 This package is no longer being maintained.
-Please use our latest package [azure-monitor-query](https://pypi.org/project/azure-monitor-query/).
+Use the [azure-monitor-query](https://pypi.org/project/azure-monitor-query/) package instead.

-A [migration guide](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/monitor/azure-monitor-query/migration_guide_app_insights.md) has been provided for the same.
+For migration instructions, see the [migration guide](https://aka.ms/azsdk/python/migrate/ai-to-monitor-query).